akukhila/Airalo_TestTask/README.md

 Tests folder contains one file with test **Select first esim package for Japan** :
 Each method in the test represents the step described in the Test Case.
-In the last step I am checking package details with help of the screenshots comparison.

 **playwright.config.ts** file contain all necessary settings related to the tests and test execution